-As mentioned, protein is necessary to support muscle growth and repair which in turn increases your metabolism and provides you with longer lasting energy.
-There are a multitude of protein powders available and finding a good quality one can be confusing so here are some things you should be mindful of:
+As mentioned, protein is necessary to support muscle growth and repair which in turn helps to jump start your metabolism.
+Finding a good quality powder can be confusing, so here are some things you should be mindful of:

 - A protein powder should contain 20g per serve and very low carbohydrates (<1-3g per serve).

-- Should not include artificial sweeteners such as Saccharin, Aspartame.
+- Should not include artificial sweeteners such as Saccharin and Aspartame.
 Look for those with natural sweeteners such as Stevia.

-- Needs to contain the complete amino acid profile of essential and non-essential amino acids, to be able to be utilised effectively by the muscle.
+- It needs to contain the complete amino acid profile of essential and non-essential amino acids to be able to be utilised effectively by your muscles.

-- Choose one that has sprouted and/or fermented protein for added benefits.
+- Choose a powder that has sprouted and/or fermented protein for added benefits.

-- Can be used as a meal replacement, and a half dose can be used as a snack.
+- Protein powders can be used as occasional meal replacements, and a half dose can be used as a snack.

-I hope you have a better understanding of metabolism and how to increase it.
-It’s important to always support your body and its vital functions with well-balanced nutritious food, and exercise.
+I hope you have a better understanding of metabolism increasing foods, metabolism and how to increase it.
+It’s important to always support your body and its vital functions with well-balanced nutritious food and exercise.

 As a trusted pregnancy naturopath based in Brunswick, Melbourne, I have a wealth of experience including the development of webinars for health practitioners, implemented evidence-based antenatal guidelines at the Royal Women’s Hospital and successful IVF support to numerous couples.